William Turnbull Swan: Life

 Swan then represented the Thames electorate in the Auckland Provincial Council from 17 October 1872 until his death.
 He died in his lodgings at Symonds Street, Auckland on 15 March 1875 aged 47 years.
 He held strong political views that were often unpopular.
 As a consequence, none of the fellow provincial councillors attended his funeral at Symonds Street Cemetery.
-Swan's grave was relocated in the 1960s to make room for the Auckland Southern Motorway.

 Swan was succeeded on the Provincial Council by William Davies, the mayor of Thames, who beat former Newton councillor William Rowe in a by-election on 5 April 1875.